dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 Presentation link at the start of the presentation

-Just Do It reference :)
+Just Do It reference :), don't choke random slides

 ## Questions and answers